FrontenderMagazine/designing-reading-experience/eng.md

 Another valuable test is [Flesch Reading Ease][9].
 It is calculated according to words, sentences and syllables; the resulting score helps you determine the level of complexity of content.
-Most major languages have their [own version][10].
+Most major languages have their own version.
 Although this tool is new to some of us in Web design, textbook publishers and government agencies have been using it for years to gauge the complexity of learning materials for different grade levels.

-Calculating the reading ease score manually for each piece of content would be an obvious sign of masochism, so I suggest checking out the handy [Article Readability Stats][11], a PHP script that we at [Creative Nights][12] developed for our own projects.
+Calculating the reading ease score manually for each piece of content would be an obvious sign of masochism, so I suggest checking out the handy [Article Readability Stats][10], a PHP script that we at [Creative Nights][11] developed for our own projects.

 #### Content Strategy, Information Architecture and Microcopy

-If we step out of typography for a moment into the field of [content strategy][13] (the discipline of planning and governing content and of defining editorial processes) and [information architecture][14] (the discipline of organizing and describing content), we can anticipate some potential issues.
+If we step out of typography for a moment into the field of [content strategy][12] (the discipline of planning and governing content and of defining editorial processes) and [information architecture][13] (the discipline of organizing and describing content), we can anticipate some potential issues.

 Thinking about the **content’s lifecycle** protects us from the urge to typeset